Washington Needs a Commission on Boys and Men

 Why We Need to Reject the Term ‘Gender-Based Violence’

-Gender-based violence is a poorly-defined term that perpetuates bias and is unsuitable for use by officials in Washington
+Gender-based violence is a poorly-defined term that perpetuates bias and is unsuitable for use by government officials in present-day Washington state

 Summary